 Initially, the doctors thought it may have been a follicle infection.
 All the while, Rosie’s pain levels continued to increase and soon she wasn’t even able to sleep…

 Because of Rosie’s worsening state, an ultrasound was ordered right away followed by a biopsy the next day and 4 days later, Rosie was diagnosed with rhabdomyosarcoma.
 Her family was shocked.

 The family were told that Rosie’s sarcoma was growing quickly, at a rate where it would double in size every 2 weeks if left unchecked, and was at risk of soon becoming metastatic (spreading to other areas of her body).
 Rosie quickly started treatment.

 Little Rosie has now been through 23 rounds of chemotherapy, brachy therapy radiation, and 3 surgeries including one to remove lymph nodes.

 Thankfully, she responded well to treatment and just completed her final round of chemotherapy!
 She's now due for her last round of imaging as well as her big moment proudly ringing the bell to signify the end of her treatment.

-And this year, Rosie’s dad is riding to kick cancer’s butt for his amazing daughter and kids just like her!
+And last year, Rosie’s dad is riding to kick cancer’s butt for his amazing daughter and kids just like her!